auwsmit/vim-spear/README.md

 ### Why not use uppercase/file marks with tabs and/or sessions?

 If those work fine for you, then you don't need this plugin, and that's ok!
-Vim has some awesome built-in features which require no plugin installation or configuration.
+Vim has many awesome built-in features which require no plugin installation or configuration.

 Then why use Harpoon or Spear over marks and tabs/sessions?